appbaseio/reactivesearch-api-k8s/Readme.md

   EOF
   ```

-- **Step 9 -** Configure Environment Variables and Redeploy Arc.
+- **Step 9 -** Configure Environment Variables and redeploy appbase.
 You can update values gathered in the above step in the following command and execute it

   ```bash
   cat <<EOF | kubectl apply -f -